SUwonglab/cRegulon/Figure/README.md

-# The codes to reproduce figures in cRegulon paper.
+## An instruction to display cRegulon in our paper